Uniform, PE Kit and Equipment

 - A glue stick

-Equipment is regularly checked in tutor time and sanctions apply where a student does not have the correct equipment with them.
+Equipment is regularly checked in tutor time and consequences apply where a student does not have the correct equipment with them.

 - Gum Shields for Rugby (available from PE dept)